sankalpachowdhury/Real-time-interactive-PoseEstimator-based-on-PoseNet/README.md

 3. Online javascript web editor called P5.js is used as the web editor.

-4. Pose Estimation is done in the stapes.
+4. Pose Estimation is done in the steps.